General Paul Grenier

 Paul Grenier

-Général de division and corps commander who distinguished himself in Italy
+Général de division and corps commander who distinguished himself in many campaigns in Italy

 Born: January 29, 1768